21st Century Graduation Pathway System (GPS)

 The dream of many students is to become self-employed.
 Results of a US Department of Commerce study show that youths’ strong interest in starting a business derives from the freedom associated with being their own boss.
 According to a Gallup Poll study done in conjunction with the Ewing Marion Kauffman Foundation, 7 out of 10 students say they want to start their own business.
 Entrepreneurs generate ideas; produce goods, services and jobs; and produce the economic activity that drives the local economy.
 Despite the widespread acceptance of the key role small businesses and entrepreneurs play in our economy, many institutions of learning are not preparing our young people for careers as business owners.
 They are overwhelmingly being prepared for a life of working for someone else.
 In today’s rapidly changing economic climate not everyone is going to be able to find that “good job with a good company.”
-The PIE™ program is making students in high schools aware of the possibilities offered by entrepreneurship and providing them with knowledge, skills and attitudes to seize those opportunities.
+The Participating In Entrepreneurship (PIE™) & Small Business Program is making students in high schools aware of the possibilities offered by entrepreneurship and providing them with knowledge, skills and attitudes to seize those opportunities.

 Preparing Students For Careers As Business Owners